Search this site:

 drafts, at best.
 It is also true that some self-published novels have gone on to outsell those vetted by traditional publishers.
 Notable examples are The Celestine Prophecy

 by James Redfield , and more recently Still Alice

 by Lisa Genova, both of whom ended up on the New York Times bestseller list.

 Grants and Awards

-Self publishing books has in the past made them ineligible for most grants and awards, and the author ineligible for membership in many professional writing organizations.
+Self publishing a book has in the past made a writer ineligible for most grants and awards, and ineligible for membership in many professional writing organizations.
 However, this is changing, and particularly in the US, several awards now consider self-published books.